Reviewing Ube Industries (UBEOY) & Its Competitors

 Volatility and Risk

-Ube Industries has a beta of 0.7, suggesting that its share price is 30% less volatile than the S&P 500.
-Comparatively, Ube Industries’ competitors have a beta of 0.12, suggesting that their average share price is 88% less volatile than the S&P 500.
+Ube Industries has a beta of 0.7, indicating that its stock price is 30% less volatile than the S&P 500.
+Comparatively, Ube Industries’ rivals have a beta of 0.12, indicating that their average stock price is 88% less volatile than the S&P 500.

-This table compares Ube Industries and its competitors top-line revenue, earnings per share (EPS) and valuation.
+Ube Industries pays an annual dividend of $0.31 per share and has a dividend yield of 2.9%.
+Ube Industries pays out 20.7% of its earnings in the form of a dividend.
+As a group, “Holding & other investment offices” companies pay a dividend yield of 7.6% and pay out 46.4% of their earnings in the form of a dividend.

-This is a breakdown of recent recommendations for Ube Industries and its competitors, as reported by MarketBeat.com.
+This is a breakdown of recent recommendations for Ube Industries and its rivals, as reported by MarketBeat.com.

 |Sell Ratings